carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Meet-ups

 We will organize a pre-conference meet-up (more information will be added) and an official conference dinner.
-We will offer you opportunities to organise your own small meet-ups and invite the participants (see *Social Activities and Friends and Family*).
-If you have something in mind, please let the organizers know so that they can help you in setting it up.
+We will offer you opportunities to organize your own small meet-ups and invite the participants (see *Social Activities and Friends and Family*).
+If you have some ideas or suggestions, please let the organizers know so that they can help you in setting it up.
 Check out [this etherpad](http://pad.software-carpentry.org/social_events) for existing ideas, and add your name under the relevant sections.

 #### N: New Members, Nursing, Name Tags

 ##### New Members

 Are you new to The Carpentries?
 Do you want to learn more about the organization and how you can support it?
 CarpentryCon is the place for you.
 Actually a **_better_** start for you than the rest of us had, as you will have an opportunity for face-to-face networking and interaction.
 We understand that it could be frightening if you don't know anyone, but the community has a history of being very friendly and inclusive, so don't be afraid to say 'Hi' and introduce yourself.
-You will be surprised how many friends you will leave the conference with.
-Join the ice-breaker session and, when in doubt, contact the welcome team.
+You will be surprised how many lasting collaborations you will make at the conference.
+Join the ice-breaking session to get a head start to networking, and when in doubt, contact the Welcome Team.

 ##### Name Tags